cotse900/linguistics/jyutping.md

 | yu йу/йв  |    |    |   | yun  |   |   | yut  |   |
 |    |    |    | m м |   | ng нг/нґ |   |   |   |

+Tone numbers:
+- 1, 2, 3, 4, 5, 6, just like in jyutping.

 Obvious problems:
 - в(v) vs у(u): Ukrainian в may be more like w as a "final", so while Cantonese only has w/u (and they are the same), in Ukrainian it makes more sense to write в as an ending u.
 - г vs ґ: ґ is still a rare letter but Cantonese also has both h and g.
 I am not sure if -ng should still be written нґ, when "Hong Kong" is written Гонконг.
 In fact, ґ doesn't appear in most country/region names esp. if they are fairly old names.
-But it is safe to say ґ should be the initial g in Cantonese.
+But it is safe to say ґ should be the initial g in Cantonese. х is a possible candidate for h in Cantonese, but Cantonese has no such sound, and I don't see the need of х.
 - Cantonese yu is a single vowel and practically Cantonese has more vowels than Ukrainian.
 Yu is also difficult to transliterate.
 - я, є, ї may be used for ja, je, ji, but ю is too different from Cantonese yu to be usable.
 - However, if I consider everything together, basically you can have